Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/metadata.md

 # Metadata Annotations

-Here we how to add and manage metadata annotations in OMERO.
+By providing metadata annotations to your imaging data.

 ## Types of Metadata

 OMERO supports several types of metadata annotations:

 - Tags
 - Key-value pairs
 - Comments
 - Files (attachements)

 ## Adding Metadata During Import

-Using OMERO.insight experimental metadata can be added
+Using OMERO.insight experimental metadata can be added during the import of your data.

 ### Setting up OMERO insight for metadata annotations

+First you need to load a OMERO mde configuration file.
+This file contains the metadata templates that are used to annotate your data.
+The configuration file is a XML file that contains the metadata templates and their properties.

 1. Save the OMERO mde configuration file in the "Users\\\$User\\OMERO" folder, save it as mdeConfiguration.xml

 > You can find the file here: [mdeConfiguration.xml](https://github.com/Leiden-Cell-Observatory/metadata_templates/tree/main/mde_templates)

-2. Use OMERO insight normally to [import](../importing.md) data
+2. Use OMERO insight as normal to [import](../importing.md) data.

 3.  **[Do NOT press import yet]**

-4. Press the MDE button next to import
+4. Press the MDE button next to import.

 ![](metadata/images/metadata_01.png)